WE ARE STARTING A NEW PROJECT! ONLY $2500 GETS MORE WATER TO A NEW AREA!!!!

 The African Wildlife Conservation Project, with help from groups like the Gateway Chapter of SCI, have been working in the area to build schools, a clinic and teach sustainable farming techniques.
 Together, we have helped re-establish villages for people that lived on game reserves during the civil war to avoid the conflict.

-The other issue related to this area is poaching.
+Another critical issue related to this area is poaching.
 There are two types of poaching that take place in this part of Mozambique, subsistence and commercial.
 Subsistence poachers are the ones who kill wildlife outside of the carefully managed seasons (i.e. killing female animals when they may be pregnant) for food.
 But the real problem in the area are commercial poachers.

 These poachers are the ones that are killing large animals like elephants commercially for money.
 Hundreds of snares have been removed by game scouts.